 Now the fact is, today we know menstruation is a natural subject matter and subject for women which is related to motherhood and fertility.
 The birth of a new generation depends on it.
 It is proved that for ages the natural facts, truths, and acceptance of menstruation have been suppressed with conspiracy.
 Nowadays, the way of judging women and menstruation is not natural.
 It’s nothing but a superstitious taboo.

 For centuries, society and religion had tried to define menstruation, sex, fertility, child-bearing, birth, and others in their own way.
 For example, once it was believed that the sun rounds around the earth, but then when science revealed the truth, people accepted it.
-But now in the 21st century, did we gave up on repressing the women, in the name of taboo, superstitions, and others?
+But now in the 21st century, did we give up on repressing women, in the name of taboos, superstitions, and others?
 Don’t we still consider the period as filthy and dangerous?

 If we lock up women, it’s easy to restrain them.
 By restraining them from forming a unity, it’s easier to continue with exploitation and keep holding patriarchy.
 A society that can’t stand without the contribution and sacrifices made by men and women both, the very society exploits and humiliates women with the shackles of the embargo.
 And by being exploited so far, women have forgotten that she wasn’t born downtrodden, she has been made downtrodden.

 Link to the original article in Bengali: https://womenchapter.com/views/24732